Alumni Leadership Council

 Susan's family is her priority and joy.
 Her oldest daughter, Carrie (’88), is married to Andy Wall (’85), the minister at the Conejo Valley Church of Christ.
 Carrie is a professor at Pepperdine University.
 They have three daughters, one who is currently at Seaver College ('16).
 Susan's second daughter, Peggy (’90), is married to Greg Grande (’87), a business banking vice president.
 Peggy was the personal aide to President Ronald Reagan and continues to work for the Reagan Library.
 Peggy and Greg have four children.
 Susan's son, Paul (’92), is a physician for a clinic in South Los Angeles and LA Department of Health Services.
 He and his wife, Paula, have three daughters.
 Susan's husband Terry was in public education most of his career, serving from teacher to superintendent and became an administrator at Pepperdine University.
 He served as an elder at the church for many years.
 Terry died of cancer in December of 1996, and Susan carries on much of the teaching and counseling they did as a team.

 Don Goodwin is the executive vice president of The Goodwin Company.
 The Goodwin Company is a fifth generation family business established in 1922 with an expertise in the production, packaging, and distribution of liquid products.
 Its primary segments of manufacturing include: general household cleaners, automotive appearance products, industrial cleaning products, and engine additives.
-The Goodwin Company currently manufactures and distributes more than 60MM gallons of product annually from its facilities in Los Angeles, CA and Atlanta, GA.
+The Goodwin Company currently manufactures and distributes more than 60MM gallons of product worldwide from its facilities in Los Angeles and Atlanta.

-Don serves as treasurer on the board of directors for a non-profit organization in Orange County, CA named Art and Creativity for Healing.
+Don serves as chairman on the board of directors for a non-profit organization in Orange County, CA named Art and Creativity for Healing.
 The organization facilitates art projects at healing workshops for children and adults suffering from abuse, illness, grief, and stress.
 They work with various non-profit agencies such as Human Options, Choc Hospital, and Camp Pendleton.
-Don is also a member of the Rotary Club of Los Angeles (LA5), and the founding co-chair of the Pepperdine Standing Committee.
+Don is also the President-Elect of the Pepperdine Alumni Leadership Council.

 Don received his bachelor's degree in business administration and MBA from Pepperdine University.
-His wife also attended Pepperdine University and received her MA in clinical psychology with an emphasis in marriage and family therapy.
-He resides in Orange County, CA with his wife Raquel and son Shane.
+His wife, Raquel, also attended Pepperdine University and received her MA in clinical psychology with an emphasis in marriage and family therapy.
+He resides in Orange County, CA with his wife and two sons, Shane and Santiago.

 Dorothy Hammond is an HR manager at NBCUniversal supporting the Operations & Technical Services teams dedicated to E!, Style, and G4 networks.
 Prior to this role, she was HR manager at Universal Studios Hollywood.
 Dorothy managed NBCU's West Coast internship program where she recruited, mentored, and coached over 300 interns each semester.
 She began her NBCU career as an HR coordinator within the Work Life department.
 Prior to working at NBCU, Dorothy worked as an assistant with Pepperdine University's Risk Management Department.